 Publishing their findings in Science, the team finds that subject to certain conditions, smaller alternatives perform better than larger-scale technologies in various important ways.
 In addition to quick deployment, small-scale technologies have shorter lifespans and are less complex, allowing innovations and improvements to be quickly brought to market.
 They are also widely accessible and create more jobs, giving the government a “sound basis” for strengthening climate policies.

 Lead researcher Dr Charlie Wilson, at UEA, said: “A rapid proliferation of low-carbon innovations distributed throughout our energy system, cities, and homes can help drive faster and fairer progress towards climate targets.

 “We find that big new infrastructure costing billions is not the best way to accelerate decarbonisation.

 “Governments, firms, investors, and citizens should instead prioritise smaller-scale solutions which deploy faster.
 This means directing funding, policies, incentives, and opportunities for experimentation away from the few big and towards the many small.”

 Keep your energy knowledge and expertise up to date with ECTA

-With the energy industry facing an increasing demand for renewables and low-carbon technology, keeping your qualifications up to date has never been so important.
-This is why ECTA is proud to offer renewables training to ensure you can continue to progress with your career.
+With the energy industry facing an increasing demand for renewable energy and low-carbon technology, keeping your qualifications up to date has never been so important.
+This is why ECTA is proud to offer renewable energy training to ensure you can continue to progress with your career.
 Get in touch to find out more.